 You may be asking yourself, “If rats can climb walls, can they climb trees as well?”
 Of course!
 Rats are all-around great climbers.
 Their skills aren’t limited to walls and fences.
 Any trees that hang over your house or that touch the sides of it can also offer secret entry into your home.

 Rats are resourceful and won’t hesitate to find a way into your home and out of the elements.
-Rats can jump, hang, climb, and squeeze their way in from many different imperfections on your homes exterior.
+Rats can jump, hang, climb, and squeeze their way in from many different imperfections on the exterior of your home.
 Once they’re in, it’s very difficult to get rats out on your own.
-The only way to stop rats from entering your home is by rat proofing your home!
+The only way to stop rats from entering your home is by rat-proofing your home!

 Rats are amazing climbers and this helps them evade predators and get into hard-to-reach places.
 They’re great at climbing between walls and will use this hidden network to move around your home.

 Rats can easily get anywhere in your home just by climbing between the walls and floors.
 If you store food in your basement, rats can climb up and down the shelving units to get to where the food is.
 They’re also flexible enough to squeeze into small cracks and their whiskers help them sense where they can and can’t go.